COVID-19 Vaccine Basics

 Where to find practical information about the vaccines?

 Nurses are consistently ranked as the most trusted profession, and they are responsible for patient counseling and education within the healthcare setting.
 Your opinion about COVID-19 vaccines, your recommendation, and most of all, your behavior, all matter.
-In this video, our nurse experts provide the answers to some of the most frequently asked questions about COVID-19 vaccines.
-Watch now »

 This PDF provides links to answers for important questions about safety, side effects, logistics & dosing and education from the CDC and others.